-- 1. After the subfloor has been properly cleaned and prepped cover the subfloor with 15lb. asphalt felt paper.
-This material will help to keep the floor clean and help to retard moisture from below (there is no complete moisture barrier system for staple or nail-down applications).
-This step is omitted for floors 5" and wider, and is replaced by the Supplemental Adhesive as detailed under paragraph 6, following. - 2.
+- Carefully clean and inspect the wooden subfloor, making sure that it complies with subfloor conditions as detailed under JOBSITE CONDITIONS AND ACCLIMATION - ALL INSTALLATIONS on Page 4 and is properly documented as per DOCUMENTATION OF JOBSITE CONDITIONS on Page 3. - 2.
 Select a starter wall.
 An outside wall is best: it's most likely to be straight and square with the room.
 Measure out from this wall, at each end, the overall width of the plank (board width + tongue + the space needed (3/8" or 1⁄2") for expansion). - 3.
 Snap a chalk line from these points, parallel to that wall. - 4.
 Install the first row of starter planks along the chalk line/straightedge and secure into position with the tongue facing away from the starter wall (toward you).
 Drill pilot holes through the face of the plank every 6" (in the dark grain); approximately 1" from the back edge of the board and secure planks with 1" finishing nails.
 Countersink nails and fill with appropriate colored wood filler remove excess filler from surface. - 5.
 Blind nail at a 45° angle through the tongue 1"-2" from the end joints and every 6" in between along the length of the starter boards (Predrill holes to make this easier).
 Depending on the width of the flooring it may be necessary to do this for the first few rows prior to using a pneumatic stapler/ nailer.
 NOTE: Proper alignment is critical.
 Misaligned starter rows can cause side and end gaps to appear in proceeding rows of flooring. - 6.
 Continue to install the flooring making sure to nail/staple 1"-2" from the ends and every 3" 4" thereafter.
 Make certain the tool is adjusted properly to ensure that the fastener is at the proper angle and is flush within the nail pocket.
 As you continue working across the floor try to maintain a six-inch minimum space between end joints.
 Randomly install different lengths to avoid a patterned appearance.

-Supplemental Adhesive:
+Adhesive:

-For all nail-down installations we require the use of supplemental adhesive in the form of Liquid Nails Subfloor & Deck Construction Adhesive (Supplemental Adhesive), available at retail stores nation-wide.
+For all nail-down installations we require the use of supplemental adhesive in the form of full-spread application of an approved adhesive.
+Refer to the list of approved adhesives on Page 6.